 RECENT EVOLUTION OF THE BANSURI

-It should be noted that the Bansuri of North Indian music (also known as Hindustani music) is quite different than the Bansuri used in South Indian music (also known as Carnatic music).
+It should be noted that the bansuri of North Indian music (also known as Hindustani music) is quite different than the bansuri used in South Indian music (also known as Carnatic music).
 The approach, structure and exposition of these 2 forms are quite different (although there are many similarities as well) and so for this discussion, it should be understood that the musical context is that of North Indian music.
 Even within North Indian music there are many varied schools and approaches taken.
-My own experience was I heard the Indian influences (via the Beatles at first and later through many jazz artists) that were seeping into western music in the 1960’s and then around 1980 I first heard the bansuri of Hariprasad Chaurasia.
+My own experience was I heard the Indian influences (via the Beatles at first and later through many jazz artists) that were seeping into Western music in the 1960’s.
+Then around 1980 I first heard the bansuri of Hariprasad Chaurasia.
 The tone Hariprasad produces is so rich and his expression so pure, precise and musical, I was instantly converted.

-At that time I did not know anyone who could teach bansuri (nor did I know where to get a proper bansuri) so I did my best imitating the effect on western flute (which I have played since I was 13 years old).
+At that time I did not know anyone who could teach bansuri (nor did I know where to get a proper instrument) so I did my best imitating the effect on western flute (which I have played since I was 13 years old).
 It can be said that much of the effect of Indian music can still be made on a western flute, but also it is true that the nuance and effect is more profound on the actual bansuri.
-Finally around 1986 I was able to meet an accomplished bansuri teacher (who also helped me obtain a good bansuri) named Debu Prasad Banerjee.
-Debu Prasad was from the Pannalal Ghosh style of playing, which emphasized a more vocal approach and was a wonderful teacher as well.
+Finally, around 1986, I was able to meet an accomplished bansuri teacher named Debaprasad Banerjee who also helped me obtain a good bansuri.
+Debuji, who was from the Pannalal Ghosh style of playing, which emphasized a more vocal approach, was a wonderful teacher.
 Finally in 1992 I embarked on a trip to India to go deeper into the music and to go deeper into the bansuri.
 Beyond my wildest dreams, I was able to meet and begin studies with Hariprasad Chaurasia himself and spent many long hours and days in his company in Mumbai learning the art and craft of the bansuri.

-What I began to feel was that this beautiful instrument is very well suited to Indian music but also is wonderful in other types of music.
-Because my background is also in western classical music as well as jazz and other forms, I have begun playing the Bansuri in many musical contexts.
-In fact, I am now working on some western classical flute literature on the bansuri (such as the J.S.
-Bach flute sonatas) and find they are very beautifully rendered on the Bansuri (although much practice is needed to make the correct intonation on these pieces).
-As well as that, in my East/West group Facing East I play the Bansuri with keyboards, bass, guitar, drums etc…..and we play in contexts that are Indian but also with jazz flavors as well.
+What I began to feel was that this beautiful instrument is very well suited to Indian music but also is wonderful in several other styles and genres.
+Because my background is also in western classical music as well as jazz and other forms, I have begun playing the bansuri in many musical contexts.
+In fact, I am now working on some western classical flute literature on the bansuri such as the J.S.
+Bach flute sonatas and find they are very beautifully rendered on the bansuri, although much practice is needed to achieve the correct intonation on these pieces.
+As well as that, in my East/West group Facing East I play the bansuri with keyboards, bass, guitar, drums etc…..and we play in contexts that are Indian but also with jazz flavors as well.

-I recommend spending time searching for some of the names mentioned here on YouTube and other internet resources to get a firsthand feeling of this wonderful instrument and in future articles we can go deeper into individual artists, styles and techniques associated with the wondrous Bansuri.
+I recommend spending time searching for some of the names mentioned here — Panallal Ghosh for example — on Internet sources such as YouTube, to get a firsthand feeling of this wonderful instrument and in future articles we can go deeper into individual artists, styles and techniques associated with the wondrous Bansuri.

-John Wubbenhorst studied composition Darius Brubeck, then discovered the raga system of North Indian music at the Berklee College of Music.
+John Wubbenhorst studied composition with Darius Brubeck, then discovered the raga system of North Indian music while attending the Berklee College of Music.
 Flute studies with Roger Mather at the University of Iowa were followed by consciousness studies at Maharishi International University.
 He went on to study with the bansuri master Hariprasad Chaurasia, in India from 1992, and later at the Rotterdam Conservatory.
-Since then, while working with his own group Facing East, working with such musicians as Paul horn, Paul McCandless, Larry Coryell and Jack DeJohnette, and issuing six recordings under his own name, Wubbenhorst has refined his concept of world and ethnic fusion music to include classical and chamber musics, modern jazz, fusion and new age genres.
+Since then, while working with his own group Facing East, working with such musicians as Paul horn, Paul McCandless, Larry Coryell and Jack DeJohnette, and issuing a series of recordings under his own name, Wubbenhorst has refined his concept of world and ethnic fusion music to include classical and chamber musics, modern jazz, fusion and new age genres.
 See: www.facebook.com/JohnWubbenhorst.music

 Comments are closed.